danklotz/openNotes/micro-reviews.md

 - **T**
 - [Taxi](https://www.imdb.com/title/tt0152930/?ref_=nm_flmg_t_82_act).
 One of the action comedies that [Luc Besson](https://www.imdb.com/name/nm0000108/?ref_=tt_ov_wr) championed to build up the French action cinema (I thin?).
 The movie is funny and light hearted.
 Good candy to waste your time with.
 - [Taxi 2](https://www.imdb.com/title/tt0183869/?ref_=nm_flmg_t_75_act).
 I have nothing to add to this one.
 It is the same as Taxi.
-I wonder if this and all the other seuqels where necessary, but I will not complain.
+I wonder if this and all the other sequels where necessary, but I will not complain.
 - [Ted](https://www.imdb.com/title/tt1637725/?ref_=tt_tpks_tt_i_12_pd_detail_2_pbr_ic).
 I do not understand people who like this kind of movie/humor.
 - [The Lives of Others](https://www.imdb.com/title/tt0405094/?ref_=tt_sims_tt_i_5).
 This is a great movie about a dark time in the history of East Germany.
 It is somewhat sombre, but also fundamentally life affirming.
 The is one caveat: I watched it in German and and I am not sure if the movie works in English.
 Probably.
 - [Thor](https://www.imdb.com/title/tt0800369/?ref_=hm_tpks_tt_i_30_pd_tp1_pbr_ic).
 Nah.